β‘ Lesson 18: Eevee Real-Time Rendering

 - Scale to cover reflective area

-When to use reflection planes:
+When to use Plane probes:

 - Perfect mirrors or very reflective floors